 In regard to this “blessing and cursing” as it relates to America, let’s be clear about this.
 God has not historically blessed America because she supports Israel.
 God has blessed America because she has always supported Christianity.
 Dispensationalists seem to believe that if America turns against Israel, God will withdraw His blessing.
 First of all, I don’t believe America would ever do that without just cause (terrorism, attack on our country, etc).
 Secondly, I believe God would only withdraw His blessing from America if they turned against Christ and His people — something we’re already seeing develop, more and more.

 Therefore, the people who are ultimately in view in Genesis 12:2-3, are God’s true people, which are those who are in Christ of the New Covenant.
 Dispensationalists who are always quoting that Genesis promise to “bless” Israel, seem to elevate the importance of that nation above the Church.
 While they may certainly deny such an idea, the reality is, we never hear them use that passage in regard to the Church, who are the true representatives of God in the world.
 At least I’ve never heard them make that reference.
 But why not?
 There should be no debate about who the true people of God are, that they are those who have embraced His Son — whom Israel rejects.
 So how does Genesis 12:3 not apply to God’s people in Christ during this present age?

-So then, while I support Israel, I do so because they are a free country like America and are one of our strongest allies.
+So then, while I support Israel, I do so because they are a free country like America — which allows Christianity to be practiced — and are one of our strongest allies.
 But I don’t support them unconditionally.
 However, I do support Christ’s Church unconditionally — and that is the only way that Genesis 12:3 can ever be applied unconditionally, and for all time.